-6.5 Supporting Documents; Right-to-Audit; Inspection of Records.
+6.5 Supporting Documents, Right-to-Audit, and Inspection of Records.

-6.5.1 Duty to Maintain Records.
+- 6.5.1 Duty to Maintain Records.
 Outside Counsel shall maintain adequate records to support its charges, procedures, and performances to Agency for all work related to this OCC.
-Outside Counsel shall also maintain such records as are deemed necessary by Agency, the OAG, the State Auditor's Office, or federal auditors if federal funds are used to pay Outside Counsel, to ensure proper accounting for all costs and performances related to this OCC.

-6.5.2 Records Retention.
-Outside Counsel shall retain, for a period of at least seven (7) years after the later of (1) the expiration or termination of this OCC or (2) the resolution of all issues that arise from any litigation, claim, negotiation, audit, open records request, administrative review, or other action involving this OCC, such records as are necessary to fully disclose the extent of services provided under this OCC, including but not limited to any daily activity reports, time distribution and attendance records, and other records that may show the basis of the charges made or performances delivered.

-6.5.3 Inspection of Records and Right to Audit.
-Outside Counsel shall make available at reasonable times and upon reasonable notice, and for reasonable periods, all information related to the State of Texas' property, services performed, and charges, such as work papers, reports, books, data, files, software, records, and other supporting documents pertaining to this OCC, for purposes of inspecting, monitoring, auditing, or evaluating by Agency, the State of Texas, or their authorized representatives.
-Outside Counsel shall cooperate with auditors and other authorized Agency and State of Texas representatives and shall provide them with prompt access to all of such property as requested by Agency or the State of Texas.

-6.5.4 State Auditor.
-In addition to and without limitation on the other audit provisions of this OCC, pursuant to Section 2262.154 of the Texas Government Code, the State Auditor's Office may conduct an audit or investigation of Outside Counsel or any other entity or person receiving funds from the State of Texas directly under this OCC or indirectly through a subcontract under this OCC.
-The acceptance of funds by Outside Counsel or any other entity or person directly under this OCC or indirectly through a subcontract under this OCC acts as acceptance of the authority of the State Auditor's Office, under the direction of the Legislative Audit Committee, to conduct an audit or investigation in connection with those funds.
+Outside Counsel shall also maintain such records as are deemed necessary by Agency, the OAG, the State Auditor's Office, or federal auditors if federal funds are used to pay Outside Counsel, to ensure proper accounting for all costs and performances related to this OCC. - 6.5.2 Records Retention.
+Outside Counsel shall retain, for a period of at least seven (7) years after the later of (i) the expiration or termination of this OCC or (ii) the resolution of all issues that arise from any litigation, claim, negotiation, audit, open a cords request, administrative review, or other action involving this OCC, such records as are necessary to fully disclose the extent of services provided under this OCC, including but at a timited to any daily activity reports, time distribution and attendance records, and other records the may show the basis of the charges made or performances delivered. - 6.5.3 Inspection of Records and Right to Ardit.
+Jutside Counsel shall make available at reasonable times and upon reasonable notice, and for reasonable periods, all information related to Agency or the State of Texas' property, services performed, and charges, such as work papers, reports, books, data, files, software, records, and other supporting documents pertaining to this OCC, for purposes of inspecting, conit ring, auditing, or evaluating by Agency, the State of Texas, or their authorized representatives.
+Outside Counsel shall cooperate with auditors and other authorized Agency and State of Texas representatives and shall provide them with prompt access to all of such property as requested by Agency or the State of Texas. - State udit In addition to and without limitation on the other audit provisions 6.5.4 of this OCC, pursuant Section 2262.154 of the Texas Government Code, the State Auditor's auct & Office may co about or investigation of Outside Counsel or any other entity or person receiving funds from the State of Texas directly under this OCC or indirectly through a subcontract ceptance of funds by Outside Counsel or any other entity or person directly under this OCC. under this OCC, or indirectly through a subcontract under this OCC, acts as acceptance of the authority of the State Auditor's Office, under the direction of the Legislative Audit Committee, to conduct an audit or investigation in connection with those funds.
 Under the direction of the Legislative Audit Committee, Outside Counsel or any other entity or person that is the subject of an audit or investigation by the State Auditor's Office must provide the State Auditor's Office with access to any information the State Auditor's Office considers relevant to the investigation or audit.
 Outside Counsel further agrees to cooperate fully with the State Auditor's Office in the conduct of the audit or investigation, including providing all records requested.
-Outside Counsel shall ensure that this paragraph concerning the authority to audit funds received indirectly by subcontractors through Outside Counsel and the requirement to cooperate is included in any subcontract it awards.
+Outside Counsel shall ensure that this paragraph concerning the authority to audit funds received indirectly by subcontractors through Outside Counsel, and the requirement to cooperate, is included in any subcontract it awards.
 The State Auditor's Office shall at any time have access to and the right to examine, audit, excerpt, and transcribe any pertinent books, documents, working papers, and records of Outside Counsel related to this OCC.